Archived Fire Damage Blog Posts

 It is always important to be aware of your surroundings and keep an eye on candles, gas logs, cooking elements and overloaded outlets.

-Extension cords should not be connected to another extension cord.
+Extension cords should never be connected to another extension cord.
 It is important to distribute the electricity on an outlet properly and not plug too many items in one.

 Everyone loves to burn candles while entertaining guest or family or friends; here are some tips to keep your home safe: